Highlands of Iceland

-The Highland (Icelandic: Hálendið) or The Central Highland is an area that comprises much of the interior land of Iceland.
+The Highland (Icelandic: Hálendið), also known as the Central Highland, is an area that comprises much of the interior land of Iceland.
 The Highland is situated above 300–400 m and is mostly uninhabitable.
 The soil is primarily volcanic ash, and the terrain consists of basalt mountains and lava fields.
 Snow covers the Highland from October until the beginning of June.
 A few oasis-like areas, such as Herðubreiðarlindir and Þórsmörk, are also found in the Highland.
 The area has many notable natural features and hiking trails.

 Natural features in the Highland

 The Highland encompasses various geological features, including Landmannalaugar, Torfajökull, Eldgjá, Þórsmörk, Herðubreið, Askja, Hveradalir, Lakagígar, and the Fagrifoss waterfall.
 Sites in the Highland are difficult to access and may be accessible only during the summer months.
 Most sites require all-wheel drive or all-terrain vehicles for access due to the unpaved dirt roads.